 16. Motion Sickness Warning

-I get motion sickness very easily and if you do, you need to be prepared at Universal.
+I get motion sickness very easily and if you do, this is one of the things to know before going to Universal Studios!
+Motion sickness happens.
 I typically don’t have problems with rides unless they spin (no teacups for me.)
 The simulator rides are fun, but they will probably make you sick so be prepared.
 I took some ginger pills which helped a lot, but I just had to close my eyes on some of the simulator rides.
 The worst, in my opinion, were:

 - Minion Run